niapoor/ShortCovertChannels/tmp_channel/README.md

 * recieve.sh must already be running when send.sh begins in order to capture the entire message.
 * Both the sender and reciever must run their programs on the same machine in the same directory.
 * An outsider cannot change file permissions or add additional hard links while the file is still running.
-* Can not take in all special characters (e.g. ! and ?).
+* Can not take in all special characters (e.g., ! and ?).
 Can take in "." and ",".

 <p align="right">(<a href="#top">back to top</a>)</p>